Delicious Southern food in Gatlinburg

 Paula Deen's Family Kitchen

-Located at The Island, this family style restaurant serves endless Southern dishes.
-Think fried chicken, mac and cheese, collard greens, and biscuits.
-Come hungry because the food keeps coming.
+Located at The Island in Pigeon Forge, this family style restaurant serves endless Southern dishes brought to your table on big platters.
+Think crispy fried chicken, buttery mac and cheese, collard greens, creamy mashed potatoes, and flaky biscuits.
+Come hungry because the food keeps coming until you wave the white flag.
+The banana pudding dessert is a must.

 Southern